Sweet Home High School (Amherst, New York): Music

 Sweet Home has many music programs that includes Jazz Ensemble, Percussion Ensemble, Symphonic Band, Wind Ensemble, Chamber Orchestra, Concert Orchestra, Symphony Orchestra, Concert Chorale, Mixed Chorus and the annual musical.

 Athletics

 The school offers and competes competitively in a number of sports, including Football, Basketball, Baseball, Ice Hockey, Lacrosse, Cross Country, Field Hockey, Golf, Gymnastics, Soccer, Swimming, Tennis, Volleyball, Masterminds (A team based trivia game), Chess, Cheerleading, Bowling, Track and Field, Softball, and Wrestling.

 Volleyball

 One of the most notable accomplishments of a Sweet Home athletics team is a streak of 292 undefeated games by the girls volleyball team.
 The streak lasted a span of eight seasons from 1978–1987 and set a National Federation of High School record for consecutive wins.

 Football

-Football is a cherished sport at Sweet Home.
-The Sweet Home Panthers Varsity Football team has won the Section 6 Class A Championship 9 times since 2002: 2002, 2007-2012, 2014 & 2024. and won the New York State Championship 2 times: 2008-2009.
+Football is a major sport at Sweet Home.
+The Sweet Home Panthers varsity football team has won the Section 6 Class A Championship nine times since 2002, in the years 2002, 2007–2012, 2014, and 2024.
+The team has also won two New York State Championships, in 2008 and 2009.

+Track & Field

+Track & Field is a cherished sport at Sweet Home.
+The Sweet Home Panthers Men's Varsity Indoor Track & Field team has won the Section VI Indoor Team Championship 10 times: 1985, 1989, 1995, 2017-2020, & 2023-2025.
+Sweet Home has also produced multiple individual state champions, most notably Brenton Baker, who won consecutive NYSPHSAA boys' high jump championships in 2023 and 2024, The program has traditionally been strongest in sprinting, jumping and relay events.

+The Sweet Home High School boys' outdoor Track & Field team is also a cherished sport at Sweet Home.
+Sweet Home won consecutive ECIC team championships in 2013 and 2014 and has produced several state champions.
+Nathaniel Davis for the 200-meter dash in 2017, and was also a member of the 4x100 relay team that won state championships that season.
+In 2025, Brenton Baker won the NYSPHSAA Class B long jump championship and joined Alex Jemison, DaMari Yancey and Niear Patterson on Sweet Home's Class B state-champion 4x100 meter relay team.

+Many members of Sweet Home High School's boys' track and field program have continued their athletic careers at the NCAA and NAIA levels: